lucasvtiradentes/linear-cmd/README.md

 ## Motivation

-Why do this in a time we have [linear MCP](https://linear.app/docs/mcp)?
+Why build this when we already have [Linear MCP](https://linear.app/docs/mcp)?

-Because I want to just paste a linear issue link to my claude code and made it solve the problem, and currently the linear MCP server does not have support us to use multiple linear accounts (I use on for work and one for my personal projects).
+Because I want to be able to just paste a Linear issue link into my [Claude code](https://www.anthropic.com/claude-code) and have it solve the problem.
+Currently, the Linear MCP server does not support using multiple Linear accounts (I use one for work and one for my personal projects).

 ## Quick Start

 1. **Get your Linear API Key** from [Linear Settings](https://linear.app/settings) > Security & Access > Personal API keys
 2. **Add your account**: `linear account add`

-- Then you need to sed a name and paste your API_KEY
+  - Then you need to set a name and paste your API_KEY
 3. **View an issue**: `linear issue show WORK-123`

 ## Usage